 Something else you might like to try is a special Skin And Coat Tonic, which is a food supplement of natural herbs and biochemical tissue salts.
 I have more information and some reviews on this product here: Skin And Coat Tonic Reviews.

-Preventing feline acne from developing requires simple hygiene and grooming.
+Preventing cat acne from developing requires simple hygiene and grooming.
 Here are a few quick tips.